 In future, we plan to incorporate GitBook AI into our Pro and Enterprise plans, but we’ll let you know before that happens.

-Let’s give it a try right here in GitBook’s public documentation!
-Firstly, open the search command palette.
-You’ll find it in the top-right corner of the page.
-You can click on it to open it, or press
+Let’s give it a try right here in our own public documentation!
+Firstly, open the search palette by clicking Ask or search… in the top-right corner of the page, or by press ⌘ + K on a Mac or Ctrl + K on a PC.

-If GitBook AI is enabled for internal content, you’ll be able to do the same thing when logged into the GitBook app: open the quick find command palette, click on the GitBook AI tab, type a question and receive a semantic answer.
+If GitBook AI is enabled for internal content, you’ll be able to do the same thing when logged into the GitBook app: open the quick find command palette, type a question and receive a semantic answer.

 With our API, you can embed GitBook AI into your product or website!
 This opens up lots of possibilities, including in-app helpers and website chat bots that can respond to questions based on the content in your documentation.

-When a change is made to your content (a merged change request or a new Slack knowledge snippet) it can take up to one hour for the new changes to be indexed by GitBook and reflected in AI search results.
+When someone makes a change to your content — such as a merged change request or a new knowledge snippet from Slack) it can take up to one hour for GitBook to index the changes to and reflect them in AI search results.